 - When your child is ready, sit down and acknowledge their emotions.
 “It’s really upsetting when your food falls on the floor, isn’t it?”
 By speaking about the issue at hand, it helps your child to reset their emotions and learn to deal with them differently.

 - Be consistent with your approach, especially if your child is throwing an attention or power tantrum.
 If they know they can get what they want, they will associate tantrum throwing with positive outcomes and the situation could get worse.

 Read more on how to deal with a temper tantrum and what are the most common mistakes parents do, when their child throws a tantrum.

 Nurture Early Learning to Overcome Temper Tantrums

-In conclusion, there are many reasons that your child could be throwing a tantrum.
-Don’t be hard on yourself.
-Infant tantrums, toddler tantrums, and childhood temper tantrums are a completely normal part of growing up.
-With that being said, if you find that your child is having an unusual number of tantrums, it could be because they are having difficulty expressing themselves through language.
-If this is the case, it’s best to seek out a speech therapist or use a speech therapy app like Speech Blubs to help deal with any language development problems before they become an ongoing concern.
+So, if you find that your child is having an unusual number of tantrums, it could be because they are having difficulty expressing themselves through language.
+If this is the case, it’s best to seek out a speech therapist or use a speech therapy app like Speech Blubs to help deal with any language development problems before they become a problem.